mr-h4cker/Azure-Enterprise-IT-Infrastructure-Lab/README.md

 ---

+## 📸 Full Build Screenshots

+All detailed step-by-step screenshots are available in the `/screenshots` folder.

+---

 ## 🚀 Future Improvements

 * Convert API to Spring Boot
-* Add authentication using Active Directory
+* Add authentication (Active Directory)
 * Use Private Endpoint for SQL
-* Add monitoring and alerts
+* Add monitoring

 ---

 ## 💬 Project Story

-This project started as a basic Azure lab.
+This project started as a simple Azure lab.

 Instead of stopping there, it was extended into a **fully working system** by:

-* Adding a real backend application
+* Integrating a real backend application
 * Connecting it to a cloud database
-* Integrating it with the web layer
+* Linking it to the web layer
 * Displaying real data in the browser

-This helped develop a deeper understanding of how **real systems are built and connected**, not just deployed.
+This helped build a deeper understanding of how **real systems are designed and connected**, not just deployed.

 ---